Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Statistical and Scaling Laws of the Events in the Catalog

-Figure~\ref{stats}b illustrates the magnitude-frequency distribution of ruptures from one of the simulations in our study.
+Figure~\ref{globalstats}b illustrates the magnitude-frequency distribution of ruptures across different fracture orientations.
 The x-axis denotes the magnitude range, while the y-axis represents the frequency of occurrences.
-Different distributions are plotted for fast, slow, and all ruptures.
 The distribution follows the Gutenberg-Richter law, exhibiting a logarithmic relationship between magnitude and frequency.
 This distribution provides crucial insights into the relative occurrence rates of seismic events of varying magnitudes, offering valuable information for seismic hazard assessment and earthquake forecasting.
-We can observe that the fast ruptures dominate the catalog in this case.
 To estimate the b-value, we utilize the maximum likelihood method \parencite{Aki1965}, compensating for the binning error \parencite{Marzocchi2009}.
 We note that $M_w = -2$ approximately serves as the completeness magnitude of our catalog.
-Our measured b-value for fast ruptures, approximately 0.5.
+All plotted distributions conform to the Gutenberg-Richter law, displaying a similar $b$-value across orientations.
+Interestingly, there is no apparent influence of off-fault fracture orientation on the magnitude-frequency distribution, suggesting that this aspect does not significantly impact slip dynamics.

 As shown by \textcite{aki1981}, a b-value between 0.5 and 1 can be envisaged when the fractal dimension is between 1 and 2 where the fault lines are distributed along a plane.
 This needs to be examined in much more detail.
+Although there is still room to investigate the convexity of the magnitude–frequency distribution using truncated G–R distributions \parencite{Huang2015}, we leave this investigation for future studies.
 It is important to note that our primary objective is not to study the origin of the b-value derived from our fault volume model.
 Rather, our focus is to demonstrate that considering the dynamics of a fault volume with fractures surrounding the main fault results in a logarithmic relationship between magnitude and frequency, consistent with the observed Gutenberg-Richter law in nature.
 While we suspect that the b-value may be influenced by factors such as the power-law distribution of fracture length and density distribution of fractures along fault-normal distance, we defer this exploration to future studies, as it falls beyond the scope of our current investigation.